 Chemical and Biomolecular Engineering programs prepare individuals to apply mathematical and scientific principles to the design, development and operational evaluation of systems at the interface of chemical engineering and biology, with an emphasis at the molecular level, such as biopharmaceutical processes, protein engineering, metabolic engineering, gene therapy, biomaterials, cell and tissue engineering, and drug delivery.
 Includes instruction in chemical engineering, thermodynamics, organic chemistry, biochemistry, momentum and heat transfer, cellular and molecular biotechnology, process design, and chemical reactor design.

-For all the 286 degrees granted in Chemical and Biomolecular Engineering per year, the majority of them are Bachelors degree.
-Out of the 178 students graduating with degrees at the Bachelors degree level in the US, 48% percent identify as women and 52% percent identify as men.
-While students at schools all over the US study Chemical and Biomolecular Engineering, Pennsylvania has the most graduates.
+For all the 224 degrees granted in Chemical and Biomolecular Engineering per year, the majority of them are Bachelors degree.
+Out of the 143 students graduating with degrees at the Bachelors degree level in the US, 40% percent identify as women and 60% percent identify as men.
+While students at schools all over the US study Chemical and Biomolecular Engineering, New York has the most graduates.
 The average starting salary for an undergraduate degree in Chemical and Biomolecular Engineering is $69,800.

-If you’re thinking about majoring in Chemical and Biomolecular Engineering, then you should consider these top colleges, including the University of Pennsylvania, the University of Chicago and Stony Brook University.
-The University of Pennsylvania is our best ranked institution for a degree in Chemical and Biomolecular Engineering with 40 students graduating with this major annually at the Bachelors degree level.
+If you’re thinking about majoring in Chemical and Biomolecular Engineering, then you should consider these top colleges, including the University of Chicago, Massachusetts Institute of Technology and the University of Pennsylvania.
+The University of Chicago is our best ranked institution for a degree in Chemical and Biomolecular Engineering with 24 students graduating with this major annually at the Bachelors degree level.
 Learn more about college options in the table below.

 For Chemical and Biomolecular Engineering majors, some of the most in demand jobs include Architectural and Engineering Managers, Engineers, All Other and Chemical Engineers.
 Not only that, Chemical and Biomolecular Engineering graduates may land a high salary job, such as Architectural and Engineering Managers or Chemical Engineers.